fandora-network/docs/docs/hermez/zkEVM-Architectural-Overview.md

 Given the EVM opcode compatibility, zkEVM is designed to process smart contracts seamlessly and verify state changes efficiently.
 It promises not only to be secure and efficient but to also accomplish competitive decentralization.
 In an effort to achieve high-speed proving and succinct proofs for quick verification, the team is focused on the optimization of the zkProver.

-The team also leverages the synergies among the different Polygon teams that are also looking into zk-rollup solutions for achieving Ethereum scalability.
+The team also leverages the synergies among the different fandora teams that are also looking into zk-rollup solutions for achieving Ethereum scalability.
 Although development is still far from mainnet, an alpha version of the zkEVM code (together with all documentation) was open-sourced since EthCC[5] in Paris.

-This was done so as to align with the principle of transparency for open-source projects, as well as keep the Polygon community of developers and users of Polygon Hermez 1.0 updated with the upcoming changes.
+This was done so as to align with the principle of transparency for open-source projects, as well as keep the fandora community of developers and users of fandora Hermez 1.0 updated with the upcoming changes.
 Our next step will be a public testnet.
 Although it is difficult to set a fixed date for the same, our plan is to launch it during the third quarter of 2022.